learning-zone/angular-basics/unit-testing-questions.md

 ```
 **Mocha** is a JavaScript test framework running on Node.js and in the browser.
 Mocha allows asynchronous testing, test coverage reports, and use of any assertion library.
 Mocha gives us a Suite for describing, running and building tests but it does not give us a way to check values.

 **Chai** is a BDD / TDD assertion library for NodeJS and the browser that can be delightfully paired with any javascript testing framework.
-It used to test values.

 Basically, mocha is a framework and chai is a library.
 Let's go a little deeper in mocha.
 Mocha uses hooks to organize its structure.